alfiroba-a11y/Housika/README.md

 # HOUSIKA payment server

-A small server that keeps your PayHero credentials off the public website and proxies M-Pesa STK push requests on its behalf.
+This folder contains both the website (`housika.html`) and the server that keeps your PayHero credentials off it.
+Deploy this whole folder as one Render (or similar) service — visiting the deployed URL shows the site itself; `/health` shows a plain "running" check separate from that.

-## Why this exists
+## Why the server exists

 `housika.html` runs entirely in visitors' browsers.
 Anything written into that file — including API tokens — is visible to anyone who opens dev tools.
-This server holds your PayHero credentials as environment variables instead, so they're never shipped to the browser.
+The server holds your PayHero credentials as environment variables instead, so they're never shipped to the browser.
+It also now serves `housika.html` itself at the root URL, so you only need one deployment, not two.

 ## 1. Get your PayHero channel ID